Remove most of the old grout before regrouting.

 DIYing this project is possible with time, patience, and the right tools.

 You can change your grout type when regrouting.

 Pros charge $10–$25 per square foot for complete grout removal.

 Your once bright and welcoming grout now looks like someone rained on its parade.
-You know it’s time to regrout, but will putting a new layer of grout on top of the old one solve the problem?
+You know it’s time to regrout your tile, but will putting a new layer of grout on top of the old one solve the problem?
 In this article, we’ll discuss if regrouting over old grout is possible, plus other common questions about the regrouting process.

 Can You Regrout Over Old Grout?

 We know the appeal of slapping on a layer of new grout to cover the dingy, crumbling one is too good to pass up.
 And while you technically can do it, there are plenty of good reasons not to.